vlayer-xyz/vlayer/book/src/features/web.md

 ## Security Considerations
 vlayer retrieves web data and verifies it using the Transport Layer Security (TLS) protocol, which secures most modern encrypted connections on the Internet.
 Web Proofs ensures the authenticity of web data by extending the TLS protocol.
 A designated server, called a *Notary*, joins a TLS session between the client and server and can cryptographically certify its contents.

-From a privacy perspective, it is crucial that the *Notary* server never has access to the transcript of the connection.
+From the privacy perspective, it is crucial that the *Notary* server never has access to the transcript of the connection.

 The web proof feature is based on the [TLSNotary](https://tlsnotary.org/) protocol.